Genus-zero and genus-one string amplitudes and special multiple zeta values: The Virasoro function and special multiple zeta values

 Substituting $t=\frac{u^2}{1-u+u^2}$ and $X=\frac{u^2(1-u)^2}{(1-u+u^2)^3}$ in the expansion~(\ref{GenSerLam}) gives

 On the other hand, substituting $y=u(1-u)$ in the definition of $C(p,q,r)$ gives the formula

-Equation~(\ref{B}) then follows by comparing the coefficients of~$u^n$ on both sides of~(\ref{D}).\\ \end{proof} This proposition proves that $\mathcal{F}_w\subseteq\mathcal{E}_w$.
-We want to show that also the opposite inclusion holds.
+Equation~(\ref{B}) then follows by comparing the coefficients of~$u^n$ on both sides of~(\ref{D}).\\ \end{proof} At first sight, this proposition only implies the already known inclusion $\mathcal{F}_w\subseteq\mathcal{E}_w$.
+We show that it implies also the opposite inclusion.
 Rewriting $\Lambda_j(w,Y)$ from the previous proof as a residue first at $X=0$ and then at~$t=0$ gives

 From this formula we find that for each $j\geq 1$ the top coefficients $\lambda_{j,\nu}(w)$ read \bgroup \arraystretch{1.5}

 \egroup as one can see from the example

 The triangular shape of the matrix $\big(\lambda_{j,k-1}(w)\big)_{j,k}$ shows that it has full rank, and therefore proves the desired opposite inclusion: \begin{cor} For every integer $w\geq 3$ we have $\mathcal{E}_w=\mathcal{F}_w$ and therefore $\mathcal{E}_w\subset\mathcal{R}$. \end{cor} Notice that, assuming standard conjectures on the structure of the $\mathbb{Q}$-algebra of \MZVs, the numbers $Z(k,r)$ do not in general belong to~$\mathcal{R}$ (e.g. $Z(2k,0)=\zeta(2k)$), so this result implies that in general the inclusion~(\ref{calEcalZ2}) is strict\footnote{Numerical experiments suggest that the inclusion is strict for all $w\neq 3$.}.